OutSystems/docs-howtos/src/front-end/set-favicon-reactive/faq.md

 1. Enter `favicon.ico` and select **OK**.

 1. Publish your app and open it in the browser.
 You should see a new icon in the browser tab.

-## Troubleshooting

-If your new favicon isn't showing, it may be because the old favicon is still in the browser cache.
-If you are using Chrome, right-click the tab with your app and select **Reload**.